nickyiliwang0000/h/css/css-layouts.md

 Change the value for `float` to `right`, then to `none`, then back to `left` to see how the image moves within its parent and how the rest of the content wraps around it.

-### Exercise: Floating images
+## Exercise: Floating images
-Open up <a href="https://hychalknotes.s3.amazonaws.com/floating-image.html" class="exercise" download>image-float.html</a> in your text editor and the browser.
-If you get stuck, <a href="https://hychalknotes.s3.amazonaws.com/floating-imageANSWER.html" class="exercise" download>check out the answer here</a>.
+Open up [image-float.html](https://hychalknotes.s3.amazonaws.com/floating-image.html) in your text editor and the browser.
+If you get stuck, check out the answer [here](https://hychalknotes.s3.amazonaws.com/floating-imageANSWER.html).

 ## Using floats for layout
 We can use floats to help lay out our structural elements, not just our images.
 If we think of each row/line as 100%, we need to ensure that the sum of all the elements' dimensions in any given row are equal to or less than 100%.
 Anything that doesn't fit into that space gets moved to the next line.

 All structural elements are block elements, which means they're how wide by default?